 - What if you have window AC units?
 According to several HVAC companies, such as All Star Heating & Cooling, removing them prior to the storm is your best option.
 This protects the units from being blown out of the window.
 It also allows you to properly close and protect your windows completely.

-8. Ensure water stays away from your home
+8. Ensure water stays away from and out of your home

 - Install windows with high water barrier (intrusion) performance.
 Vinyl impact windows, for example, are good at preventing water intrusion, even in severe rains.